Article from Bean's Trees and Shrubs Hardy in the British Isles

 'Philadelphus inodorus' from the website Trees and Shrubs Online (treesandshrubsonline.

 Native of the south-eastern USA.
-The date of introduction to Britain is uncertain, but plants under the name P. inodorus were in commerce in the second half of the 18th century and the true species (and also the var. carolinus, see below) were in cultivation early in the succeeding century.
+The date of introduction to Britain is uncertain, but plants under the name P. inodorus were in commerce in the second half of the 18th century and the true species (and also the form previously recognised as var. carolinus – see below) was in cultivation early in the succeeding century.
 Miller raised a plant from seeds received from Carolina in 1738, but this died two years later.

 Synonyms